vectorvalor2/RED-POE/README.md

 Build a responsive marketing landing page and make the engine dashboard adaptive, ensure the webpage layout, images, and text automatically resize, shrink, or adapt to look great on any device, from desktop monitors to smartphones

-Build Renderer up to 4k resolution, that keeps the engine modular and allows different generation services to be plugged in without coupling the editor to one AI model
+Build a Renderer for up to 4k resolution, that keeps the engine modular and allows different generation services to be plugged in without coupling the editor to one AI model

 Build A robust, safety-first simulation engine designed to draw, identify, index, interlock, and interlink high-confidence / low-risk assets in 3D environments.
 Safe AI Sim optimizes object-to-scene composition using the golden ratio (φ ≈ 1.618) across the full graphics pipeline — from abstract class hierarchies to clip space and the active viewport